markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     Assignment
         setting the value of a variable.
 This is done using an equal **=** sign.
 Example: x = 12

+    Camel case
+        A style of names variables where each internal word is captialized: ``priceOfTeaInChina``

     Character
         A single piece of text.
 Examples:   A  z  5  +  ,

+    Comment
+        Text in the program for code writers and readers, ignored by python.

     CPU
         The Central Processing Unit, the chip inside the computer that actually executes the programs.